 What is a hysterectomy?

-A hysterectomy is surgery to take out a woman's uterus, the organ in a woman's belly where a baby grows during pregnancy.
-After a hysterectomy, you will not be able to get pregnant.
+A hysterectomy is surgery to take out your uterus.
+This is the organ in your lower belly where a fetus grows during pregnancy.
+After a hysterectomy, you won't be able to get pregnant.

 Other organs might also be removed if you have severe problems such as endometriosis or cancer.
-These organs include the cervix (the lower part of the uterus that opens into the vagina), the ovaries (glands on both sides of the uterus that release eggs for pregnancy), and the fallopian tubes (the passageway between the uterus and the ovaries).
+These organs include the cervix, ovaries, and fallopian tubes.

-Most often, hysterectomy is done to treat problems with the uterus, such as pain and heavy bleeding caused by endometriosis or fibroid tumors.
-The surgery may also be needed if there is cancer in the uterus, cervix, or ovaries.
-Some women may have the surgery during childbirth to save their lives if there is heavy bleeding that cannot be stopped.
+A hysterectomy is done to treat problems with the uterus, such as pain and heavy bleeding caused by endometriosis or uterine fibroids.
+It may be done to treat cancer in the uterus, cervix, or ovaries.
+Some people choose to have it to treat noncancerous reproductive system conditions or as part of a gender-affirming surgery.

-- Laparoscopic hysterectomy.
-In this type of surgery, the doctor puts a lighted tube (laparoscope) through small cuts in your belly.
-The doctor can see your organs with the scope and insert surgical tools to cut the tissue that holds your uterus in place.
+The doctor puts a lighted tube (laparoscope) through small cuts in your belly.
+The doctor can see your organs with the scope.
+The doctor can insert surgical tools to remove the uterus through the belly or the vagina.

 Health Tools help you make wise health decisions or take action to improve your health.

 Most often, a hysterectomy is done to treat problems with the uterus.
 These problems include pain and heavy bleeding caused by endometriosis or uterine fibroids.
 The surgery may also be needed if there is cancer in the uterus, cervix, or ovaries.
 And it may be done as life-saving surgery if there is heavy bleeding during childbirth that can't be stopped.